codex-team/hawk.workers/workers/sender/README.md

 all notification channels: `email`, `telegram`, `slack`, `webhook`, `loop`.

-Each enabled channel runs its own consumer on the `sender/<channel>` queue, so per-channel backpressure and retries are preserved, while MongoDB connections are shared between channels.
+Each enabled channel runs its own consumer on the `sender/<channel>` queue, so per-channel backpressure and retries are preserved.
+Connections are shared: one connection to Registry (a channel per queue inside it) and two to MongoDB.

 ## Configuration